yishvendrabaghel/DevOps-CI-CD/README.md

-# DevOpsified Go Web Application 🚀
+# DevOpsified Go Application 🚀

-This project automates the deployment of a Go web application 🌐 using modern DevOps practices, including **containerization 🐳**, **orchestration ♸️**, and **continuous delivery 🔄**.
+This project automates the deployment of a Go Application 🌐 using modern DevOps practices, including **containerization 🐳**, **orchestration ♸️**, and **continuous delivery 🔄**.
 The app was provided by a developer, and I have enhanced it with Helm and GitOps principles for efficient deployments.

 ---